Shadows-Development/ShadowShield/README.md

-# 🔐 ShadowVault
+# 🔐 ShadowShield

-**ShadowVault** is a security-first REST API starter built with Express.js and TypeScript.
+**ShadowShield** is a security-first REST API starter built with Express.js and TypeScript.
 Designed for secure applications, internal tools, or microservices — it's a perfect starting point for projects that need **JWT authentication**, **rate limiting**, and **clean modular architecture**.

 ---